-The promise of microbicides to help bring the HIV/AIDS epidemic to an end will only be realized if women can obtain the products easily and affordably, and will be able to incorporate the tools into the context of their lives.
+The promise of microbicides to help bring the HIV/AIDS epidemic to an end will only be realized if women can obtain any future products easily and affordably, and will be able to incorporate the tools into the context of their lives.

-IPM is laying the groundwork to ensure that microbicides, once developed, can quickly get into the hands of women in developing countries, who face the highest risk of HIV.
+IPM has been laying the groundwork to ensure that effective microbicides, if approved by regulators, can quickly get into the hands of women in developing countries, who face the highest risk of HIV.

-New drugs have historically been designed and developed for industrialized markets, and introduced into developing countries only several years later, if at all.
+New drugs have historically been designed and developed for industrialized markets, and introduced in developing countries only several years later, if at all.

-IPM is committed to changing this paradigm by designing microbicides specifically for women in developing countries and making them available in those countries quickly as possible.
+IPM is committed to changing this paradigm by designing microbicides specifically to meet the needs of women in developing countries and working with partners to make them available where they are most urgently needed.

-Identifying Women’s Needs & Preferences: To ensure that future microbicide products are used correctly and consistently once they are made available, IPM works directly with women to understand their needs and product preferences from the earliest stages of the product development process.
+Identifying women’s needs: To encourage uptake of future microbicides, IPM works directly with women to understand their needs and product preferences from the earliest stages of product development.